cosmosgame/save-the-world/content/articles/index.md

     - Tier 2
       - Still establishing
       - What do the patterns tell us
-        - Green to Yellow
-        - Individual
       - Tier 1 to Tier 2
         - Hectave
+        - All of Us
-        - Integral
+        - Tic Toc
       - Yellow
         - Integral
         - All of me